 Purchasing a domain name is an exciting step for a new business, but there's more to it than just finding the perfect name.
 Before you begin, there are a few things that you should know.

 Not all companies who sell domain names (known as domain registrars) are the same.
 Some use tactics such as hiding fees or selling your information to make more money, which can have a lasting impact on your business.
-The good news is that with a few simple tips, you can know what to look out for before buying a domain.
+The good news: With a few simple tips, you can know what to look out for before buying a domain.

-Transferring your domain to another registrar might be something that you decide to do down the line.
-Make sure that the 'Terms of Service' don't have 'transfer-out' fees for moving your domain to another registrar.
+Charging transfer fees Transferring your domain to another registrar might be something that you decide to do in the future.
+Make sure that the terms of service don't have 'transfer-out' fees for moving your domain to another registrar.
 These fees can be exorbitant and they violate ICANN policy (ICANN is the non-profit corporation that oversees the use of Internet domains).
 Beyond the cost, some registrars make it nearly impossible to perform a transfer, by making the transfer process cumbersome and difficult to navigate.
 It's a good idea to look into how easy the transfer process is before choosing a registrar.

 Because domain details are public record in the WHOIS and RDAP directories, many businesses choose to keep their personal information private.
 Unprotected data is susceptible to being mined by spammers and scammers.
-Look for domain registrars who offer privacy protection for free.
-Beware of registrars who charge a premium for 'privacy services,' especially any who offer to put their details on these registries instead of yours, which secretly gives them ownership of the domain.
+Look for domain registrars who include privacy protection.
+Beware of registrars who charge a premium for 'privacy services', especially any who offer to put their details on these registries instead of yours, which secretly gives them ownership of the domain.

 Beyond failing to protect your personal data from public records, some registrars actually sell your data to third parties such as marketing organisations.
 Some registrars even mine the WHOIS database and send out false renewal invoices, getting people to unknowingly transfer their domains.
 Make sure that you find a registrar that promises never to sell or misuse your customer data for marketing purposes.